 Your LinkedIn summary can be one great place to start!
-Check out our post on that topic – How to Write the Perfect LinkedIn Summary for more information.
+Check out our post on that topic: How to Write the Perfect LinkedIn Summary.

 Your professional brand is vitally important if you want to enjoy LinkedIn success.
 You can enhance that brand by presenting yourself as a formidable expert in your field.

 Use your LinkedIn page to share your insights, experiences, and expertise.
 In addition, include news about workshops, conferences, and other industry-related events that you’re attending.
 Post photos, insights from the event, and other news as updates.

 That not only showcases your competence and involvement in the industry, but helps you to share your experience with others.
 That’s a powerful way to engage with other LinkedIn users and enhance your brand and network.

 We wrote a good post here on including the right skills on your LinkedIn profile.

 LinkedIn’s search function works both ways, of course.
 You can and should focus on keyword-optimization for your profile to ensure that recruiters and others can locate your page.
 But your efforts should not stop there!